Lego4m/SubmersedVR_BZ/README.md

 The mod provides first person, 6dof VR for the game <A href="https://store.steampowered.com/app/848450/Subnautica_Below_Zero/">Subnautica: Below Zero</A>

 ### How to install
-- Install Bepinex for Subnautica
-- Copy this mod to your SubnauticaZero folder
+Grab the latest release from https://github.com/jbusfield/SubmersedVR_BZ/releases/latest and follow the instructions for installation from there

 ### Credits
-This mod is based on work by Okabintaro for his SubmersedVR project which provides 6dof first verson VR for the original Subnautica
+This mod is based on work by Okabintaro for his SubmersedVR project which provides 6dof first verson VR for the original Subnautica.
+Thanks also to MrPurple6411 for his GlobalGameManagerVRPatcher which adds VR back into the game (https://github.com/elliotttate/Bepinex-Tools/tree/main/GlobalGameManagerVRPatcher) and the guys at https://www.nexusmods.com/subnauticabelowzero/mods/118 for inspiration and code snippets.